kahanu/GolfTracker.DocumentDB/GolfTracker.Angular2/README.md

     }
     ```

-4. **Set the WEBAPI constant** - finally set the WEBAPI constand to the data store you are using.
+4. **Set the WEBAPI constant** - finally set the WEBAPI constant to the data store you are using.

     ```javascript
 	export let WEBAPI = CONFIG.baseUrl.MongoDB;